hoelsch/crypto-assets-frontend/README.md

   <img src=./screenshot.png />
 </p>

-With this app you can keep track of all of your crypto assets from different wallets.
+With this app you can keep track of all of your crypto assets.

 This repository contains the frontend which is based on [React](https://reactjs.org/).
 The corresponding backend can be found [here](https://github.com/hoelsch/crypto-assets-backend).